attivio/searchui/FAQ.md

 > **_Updates for this answer are coming_**

+### How do I configure an on-premise Search UI servlet to talk to my Attivio instance hosted on Attivio Managed Services if I need to use a proxy server?

+If you are running a local servlet container such as Tomcat, the Search UI serevlet will proxy REST API calls made by the UI to the underlying Attivio platform you are searching against.
+If the Attivio instance is running outside your local network (such as when hosted by Attivio Managed Services) and your network is configured to require external traffic to go through a proxy server, you must tell the servlet about this proxy.
+It is configured in the standard Java way, using system properties: for an HTTP-based proxy, set http.proxyHost and http.proxyPort appropriately, for HTTPS, set https.proxyHost and https.proxyPort.
+For more detail, or more advanced options, see the Java documentation on proxying network calls, here: https://docs.oracle.com/javase/6/docs/technotes/guides/net/proxies.html.

+You can set the properties in the application.properties file that configures the Search UI servlet, or via any other means, such as Tomcat's CATALINA_OPTS environment variable.

 ## Configuring Search UI as a Module

 These questions all have to do with running the Search UI as an external module within the Attivio installation.